Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Introduction

 \section{Introduction}

-Given a set of points (called sites or generators), a Voronoi diagram~\cite{Aurenhammer1991-Voronoi} decomposes the space into small cells (called Voronoi cells).
+\IEEEPARstart{G}{iven} a set of points (called sites or generators), a Voronoi diagram (VD)~\cite{Aurenhammer1991-Voronoi} decomposes the space into small cells (called Voronoi cells).
 Each cell consists of points whose distance to the corresponding site is not greater than that to the other sites, where the distance metric is usually the Euclidean distance.
 The Voronoi diagram is frequently used in a wide range of applications, including mesh generation~\cite{Du1999-CVT,Yan2013-ClippedVoronoi,Jie2014-FEMMesh,Cao2022-FEMMesh}, surface remeshing~\cite{Yan2009-Remeshing,Levy2010-LpCVT,Levy2013-kNNVoronoi,Nivoliers2015-Remeshing}, sampling~\cite{Balzer2009-CCVT,Chen2012-Sampling,Yan2015-Sampling}, image processing~\cite{Chen2014-VoroApprox,Duan2015-ImagePolygons,Cao2018-VoroApprox}, point cloud processing~\cite{Boltcheva2018-Reconstruction,Chen2018-CVTResampling,Xiao2025-Resampling}, etc. Improving the computational efficiency of Voronoi diagrams remains attractive, especially for those applications requiring iterative construction of Voronoi diagrams.

 For ordinary Voronoi diagrams, some Voronoi cells are unbounded, containing infinitely distant points in the space.
-In practice, given a domain composed of a set of triangles/tetrahedra, most applications are interested in the intersections of the Voronoi cells and the domain (domain-cell intersections), which are called clipped or restricted Voronoi cells.
-Thus, our goal is to compute domain-cell intersections as fast as possible, each of which consists of triangle/tetrahedron-cell intersections.
+In practice, given a domain composed of a set of simplices (triangles in the 2D and surface cases or tetrahedra in the 3D case), most applications are interested in the intersections of the Voronoi cells and the domain (domain-cell intersections), which are called clipped or restricted Voronoi cells.
+Thus, our goal is to compute domain-cell intersections as fast as possible, each of which consists of simplex-cell intersections.